 If all Else Fail Check the check valve.

 If you’re mechanically inclined and feel comfortable opening your machine there is a water check valve that can get clogged over time preventing enough water from reaching your cup.
 It is usually located inside the top of the machine near where the water enters the K-Cup.
 This Article on ifixit.com goes over removing and cleaning the valve, and maybe useful.

 How do I keep the valve from clogging in the future?

-If your like me when you bought your Keurig it came with a filter to put over the valve at the bottom of the reservoir, and after a while you threw it away and never replace it…
+If you’re like me when you bought your Keurig it came with a filter to put over the valve at the bottom of the reservoir, and after a while, you threw it away and never replace it…

 Use that water filter!
 It may not totally prevent the valve from clogging again, but it will help.

-If you have any other questions feel free to contact me and I will do my best to answer them!
+If you have any questions?
+Leave me a comment below, or feel free to contact me and I will do my best to answer them!

 2 thoughts on “How To Fix A Keurig That only makes half a cup of Coffee”

 I did everything you said and it’s only making 1/2 cup in a measuring cup!
 Now what?

 If you’re mechanically inclined and feel comfortable opening your machine there is a water check valve that can get clogged over time preventing enough water from reaching your cup.
 It is usually located inside the top of the machine near where the water enters the K-Cup.
 This Article on ifixit.com goes over removing and cleaning the valve, and maybe helpful.